awaken-soul/OOP_PROJECT/Document_Submission[1]/Documentation[Devops]/Project_Proposal_Documentation.md

 It includes modules for users (admin, customer, delivery agent), vehicles, and orders with features like order status updates, route management, and billing.
 The system simulates real-world logistics operations using Java classes, inheritance, and file/database handling.
 ## Scope of the project :
+The Logistics and Delivery Management System aims to simulate and demonstrate the functioning of a modern logistics network through a desktop-based application.
+### Platform and Architecture
+The system will be developed as a Java Swing desktop application with a backend powered by SQLite.
+It will follow Object-Oriented Programming (OOP) principles to ensure modularity, reusability, and scalability.
+### Functional Scope
+#### Customer Module: Allows customers to place product orders, request shipments, track deliveries, and make secure payments.
+#### Admin Module: Enables administrators to manage vendors, vehicles, warehouses, and monitor delivery flow.
+#### Delivery Agent Module: Provides functionality for agents to accept/reject orders, update delivery status, and maintain delivery records.
+#### Warehouse Manager Module: Facilitates monitoring of warehouse stock, assigning products for delivery, and handling inbound/outbound shipments.
+### Common Features: Includes role-based authentication, shared user attributes (name, contact, login credentials), and a centralized dashboard interface.
+### Non-Functional Scope
+The system will provide a user-friendly interface with Java Swing for intuitive navigation.
+It will ensure basic data integrity and security for payments and user authentication.
+The system will be designed for academic demonstration with lightweight database operations suitable for simulation.
+### Boundaries and Limitations
+The project will not include real-time GPS tracking or large-scale enterprise-level integration.
+It will be limited to a desktop environment and will not support web or mobile platforms in its current version.
+Advanced logistics operations such as AI-based route optimization and integration with external payment gateways are excluded but may be considered in future extensions.
+### Extensibility
+While intended as a prototype for academic purposes, the system can be further extended to support real-world logistics companies by integrating APIs for real-time tracking, online payment gateways, and cloud-based inventory management.
 ## Functional Reuirements :
 1. User Functions
    1. Request Delivery Agent for shipment of product from a certain pickup location to a destiantion.